 - First, use gear you already own!
 You'll be comfortable in tried-and-true clothing.
 Bring more layers than you think you'll need; your instructors will help you choose your best options.
-If an item is suitable for your particular course, you can take it into the field; if not, you can leave it in storage at NOLS Rocky Mountain.
+If an item is deemed suitable for your particular course, you can take it into the field; if not, you can leave it in storage at the branch.
 If in doubt, bring it to Lander! - Second, rent key items from NOLS.
-When it comes to gear, everyone has their own preferences.
+When it comes to gear, every adventurer has their own preferences.
 In the field, you'll have the opportunity to hone your preferred system.
 We recommend that you rent, rather than purchase, several "big ticket" items, such as a sleeping bag and backpack.
 While you are not obligated to rent gear from us, there are several reasons why we suggest it.
-Our rental gear is high quality and chosen specifically for the heavy use it receives on courses.
-Rental prices are reasonable (based on wear/tear and duration of use), so you can try out gear and make informed decisions on future adventures. - Third, purchase specific items from our Outfitting Department.
-To make shopping simple, we offer basic kitchen utensils (mug, bowl with lid, spoon, 32-ounce water bottle), personal care items (lip balm, sunscreen, hand sanitizer, bug spray, menstrual supplies, etc.), and other camping gear (headlamp, batteries, lighter).
-We also carry a selection of clothing, including wool socks, hats and gloves, rain jackets and pants, and base-layers.
-NOLS is a not-for-profit organization, and revenue from our Outfitting Department goes to serve the mission of the School. - Fourth, shop local.
-Most gear shops, from REI to your local gear store, are familiar with NOLS and its courses.
-We encourage you to keep the tags/receipts for all purchases, so that you may later return any items you don't use.
+Our rental gear is high quality, chosen specifically for the heavy use it receives on courses.
+Rental prices are reasonable, so you can try out gear and make informed decisions on future adventures. - Third, purchase specific items from our Outfitting Department.
+To make shopping simple, we offer basic kitchen utensils (mug, bowl with lid, spoon, 32-ounce water bottle), personal care items (lip balm, sunscreen, hand sanitizer, bug

+- spray), and camping sundries (headlamp, batteries, lighter).
+We also carry a selection of clothing, including wool socks, ball caps, hats and gloves, rain jackets and pants, and base-layers.
+NOLS is a not-for-profit organization, and revenue from our Outfitting Department goes to serve the mission of the School. - Fourth, visit a local outdoor store.
+Most gear shops, from REI to mom-and-pop shops, are familiar with NOLS and its courses.
+We encourage you to keep the tags on all equipment and clothing, and the receipt at home, so that you may later return any items you don't use.